bcambel/blog.bahadir.io/content/failed-entrepreneur.md

 - did not plan ahead the business
 - *do not write a 100 page business plan* does not mean don't write it at all
 - started working on other ideas and lost focus when business needed the most
-- should take the money when people offer you
+- should take the money when a beta user offered to pay

 Programming
 -------------